 Perth Road Nature Garden

-The nature garden brings new life to a previously unloved green space on Perth Road.
-Located adjacent to Sybourn Primary School, it sits between the rich and diverse nature corridors and waterways at Lee Valley and Dagenham Brook.
-The garden is co-created with young people from the Eco-council at local primary school and was carried out through a series of creative workshops.
+The garden is co-created with young people from the Eco-council at the school and was carried out through a series of creative workshops.
 Workshop activities were themed around supporting local ecosystems, imagining new encounters with nature and wildlife, and learning about the diversity of species.
-Through these sessions the planting layout evolved to deliver a new diverse ecology: an open-habitat to encourage insects, a woodland verge to welcome birds and other creatures and a protected fruit and herb garden that forms an outside classroom.
-The natural habitats are complemented by a series of playful constructed wildlife homes including a series of gabion blocks and bird perch posts.
+Through these sessions the planting layout evolved to produce a new diverse ecology: an open habitat to encourage insects, a woodland verge to welcome birds and other creatures and a protected fruit and herb garden that forms an outside classroom.
+Habitats are complemented by a series of playful constructed wildlife homes including a series of gabion blocks and bird perch posts.

 The choice of garden components is guided by the principles of re-use and repair.
-Existing brickwork boundary walls are retained and re-introduced to gabions, the old garden gate is playfully repaired, adapted and re-hung, crushed- brick aggregate forms the main paths and soil is re-used and re-graded across the site.
+Existing brickwork boundary walls are retained and re-introduced to gabions, the old garden gate is repaired, adapted, and re-hung, crushed- brick aggregate forms the main paths and soil is re-used and re-graded across the site.
 For other components we used natural materials: timber posts and rails for the enclosure to the school garden and hardwood for the garden walkways.

 The engagement of schools in the design, development, and delivery of public realm and greening schemes has significantly informed a series of projects in Waltham Forest.
 By prioritising the needs of multiple species, we have developed processes that expand children’s understanding of their interconnectedness with the surrounding environment.